 If you’ve been on Instagram, you’ve probably noticed some of your favorite accounts recommend products.
 Some do so more subtly than others — you may see a full infomercial or find that the poster uses hashtags or tags products in the photo.
 It’s likely the Instagrammer is getting paid.
 And the more followers they have, the higher the “influencer” status and the more money they can make.

-You don’t have to be Dwayne “The Rock” Johnson or Ariana Grande, two of the most followed accounts — with over 200 million followers — to make serious cash for promoting a product or to get freebies, such as an all-expense-paid trip.
-Read on to learn how much do Instagram influencers make — and how you can earn some money, too.
+You don’t have to be Dwayne “The Rock” Johnson or Ariana Grande — with over 300 million followers apiece as of April 20 — to make serious cash for promoting a product or to get freebies, such as an all-expense-paid trip.
+Read on to learn how much Instagram influencers make — and how you can earn some money, too.

 How Much Do Instagram Influencers Make?

-Celebrity accounts with the biggest followings are capable of making around one million dollars per sponsored post.
-Hopper HQ creates an annual rich list of how much Instagram influencers make.
+Celebrity accounts with the biggest followings are capable of making well over $1 million per sponsored post.
+Hopper HQ maintains a rich list of how much Instagram influencers make.
 The biggest earners are:

-The top five earners have the luck of being high-profile celebrities.
+The top six earners have the luck of being high-profile celebrities.
 It’s easier for them to get to million-follower status than the average person.
-But you’d be surprised — Instagrammers with a small niche following can make a living as an influencer, as well.
+But you’d be surprised — Instagrammers with a small niche following can make money as an influencer, as well.

 Don’t Rule Out Instagram as a Side Hustle

-Micro-influencers, who have followings of 2,000 to 50,000 can make money on the platform as a side hustle.
-A survey of 5,000 influencers found that almost half charge between $200 to $400 for a sponsored post.
+Micro-influencers — those with followings of 2,000 to 50,000 — can make money on the platform as a side hustle.
+A survey of 5,000 influencers found that almost half charge $200 to $400 for a sponsored post.
 USA Today reported that some micro-influencers are charging thousands.
 As your follower count grows, so does the potential to earn more.